 Abu Camp is operated in association with Wilderness Safaris.
-Its purpose is to conserve the local elephant population, in the hope of learning lessons that will benefit the grey guys across Safari Africa.
-This property is an excellent option for elephant fans, as the focus lies in getting to know the concession’s herds through walks and many other exciting activities!
-Accommodation is booked on a full-board basis, including all meals, a selection of alcoholic and soft drinks, camp activities including elephant interactions, park fees, transfers between camp and the local airstrip, Wi-Fi, and a laundry service.
+Its purpose is to be a center of excellence for elephant conservation and to raise awareness of the challenges faced by this iconic species.
+The resident Abu Herd – which consists of elephants rescued from exploitation or danger, and their offspring – can be viewed as all enjoy the normal daily routines of wild elephants.
+Accommodation is booked on a full-board basis, including all meals, a selection of alcoholic and soft drinks, camp activities, park fees, transfers between camp and the local airstrip, Wi-Fi, and a laundry service.
 The camp is open all year round.
 There’s a minimum age requirement of 6 years, but all children are welcome when the camp is booked for exclusive use.

 ACCESS & LOCATION:

-The camp is accessed via 20 minutes’ road transfer from the local airstrip.
-It’s situated in a private concession in the western region of the Okavango Delta, amidst forest on the edge of a lagoon.
+The camp is accessed via a 20-minute vehicle transfer from the local airstrip.
+It’s situated in a large private concession in the western region of the Okavango Delta, amidst riverine forest and overlooking a lagoon.

 ACCOMMODATION & FACILITIES AT ABU CAMP:

 There are six guest rooms, each housed within a timber-framed canvas tent complete with mesh windows.
 Every room is individually styled.
 Five offer a double or twin bedroom, with the sixth providing a double bed.
 Other furnishings in the bedroom space typically consist of bedside tables and lighting, a pleasant seating area, and ample storage units.
 Additional amenities include ceiling fans, a tea-and-coffee station, a small bar fridge, an electronic safe, multi-plugs (on request), bathrobes, and a hairdryer.
 The en-suite facilities comprise flush toilet, twin washbasins, indoor shower, and outdoor copper bathtub.
-The deck, also accessed through doors from the bedroom, offers sunloungers too, as well as a dining table and chairs.
-It’s a lovely spot for relaxing and tucking in to delicious food and drink, all the while marvelling at your views!
+The deck, which can be accessed through doors from the bedroom, offers sun loungers plus a table and chairs for al fresco dining.
+It’s a lovely spot for relaxing and enjoying birdwatching, a sundowner, or animals coming to drink.
 The camp is able to provide a total of two extra beds for children, so the maximum number of guests here at any one time is only 14.

 ACTIVITIES AT ABU CAMP:

-Abu supplies a thrilling range of activities!
-Please note, activities marked with an asterisk are season dependent, and a private vehicle must be booked for any party including a child or children aged 6–12 years.
+Abu offers a thrilling range of activities!
+Please note, activities marked with an asterisk are seasonal, and a private vehicle must be booked for any party including a child or children aged 6–12 years.
 Additionally, there’s a minimum age requirement of 13 years for walks and mokoro excursions.

-Expertly guided game drives- The Abu Concession is made up of savanna, woodlands, and water sources, and it’s home to a real wealth of wildlife!
+Expertly guided game drives- The Abu Private Reserve is made up of savanna, woodlands, and water sources, and it’s home to a real wealth of wildlife!
 Drives are available during early morning and late afternoon.
-You can look out for four of the Big Five – lion, leopard, elephant, and buffalo – and smaller mammals including cheetah, spotted hyena, wild dog, giraffe, wildebeest, zebra, and antelopes.
-And snack stops provide opportunities to find out all about the plants, insects, and numerous birds of the concession, courtesy of your highly knowledgeable guide.
+You can look out for four of the Big Five – lion, leopard, elephant, and buffalo – and other mammals including cheetah, spotted hyena, wild dog, giraffe, wildebeest, zebra, and various antelopes.
+Snack stops provide opportunities to find out all about the plants, insects, and numerous birds of the Okavango, courtesy of your highly knowledgeable guide.

-Motorboat rides*- You can have a lot of fun exploring Abu Concession’s waterways on a boat trip!
+Motorboat excursions*- You can have a lot of fun exploring Abu Concession’s waterways on a boat trip!
 There’s so much to see, not least hippo, Nile crocodile, and abundant waterbirds.

-Mokoro excursions*- Why not view the wildlife of the waters from aboard a mokoro, a dug-out canoe?
+Mokoro rides*- Why not view wildlife of the waters from aboard a mokoro, a dug-out canoe?
 As the mokoro doesn’t have a motor, you’ll be able to listen to the mammals, reptiles, and birds all around you.

-Light aircraft and helicopter flights- This activity incurs an extra cost, but it’s well worth it.
-The Delta is a place of astonishing beauty and diversity, and soaring over its waters, savanna, woods, and forests is a truly memorable experience.
+Light aircraft and helicopter flights- These activities are at an additional cost but offer a fresh perspective on the beauty and diversity of the Delta.
+Soaring over its waters, savanna, woods, and forests is a truly memorable experience.